Sir Robert Peel Community Hospital Wards

 You have been admitted to us following a stay within an acute hospital.

-We can support up to 24 male and female patients.
 You will be allocated a suitable bed upon arrival to the ward.

 We are a nurse led unit supported by our ward doctor who works Monday to Friday with an on-call service to support out of hours.